 - Let's Split Up, Gang: Averted.
 The gang pretty much stays together.
 Not that it matters.

 - Spoiler Opening: The Director's Cut opens showing Reggie carrying Marc's dead body out of Parker Nash's office.

-- Throw Away Guns: Averted.
-Magnus' gun does leave his hands and fly through the air, but it's due to the fact that the giant mutant Jawa pulls it out with telekinesis.
+- Throw-Away Guns: Averted.
+Magnus' gun does leave his hands and fly through the air, but it's because the giant mutant Jawa pulls it out with telekinesis.